A1y0sh4/The-Great-Unciv-Rework/README.md

 - Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game

-- Its been added 6 new resources: 3 Bonus (Grapes, Maize, Rice) and 8 Luxuries (Amber, Cocoa, Coffee, Obsidian, Olive, Poppy, Tea, Tobacco) with the addition of 5 Alcohol-related Luxuries (Beer, Vodka, Whisky, Rum, Cognac) in addition to other
+- Its been added 6 new resources: 3 Bonus (Grapes, Maize, Rice) and 8 Luxuries (Amber, Cocoa, Coffee, Obsidian, Olive, Poppy, Tea, Tobacco) with the addition of 5 Alcohol-related Luxuries (Beer, Vodka, Whisky, Rum, Cognac)

 - Its been added 6 new alcohol buildings that grant alcohol luxuries (France and the Celts also have new Unique Buildings)